cmurray7/cmur/_posts/2017-10-13-what-is-that.md

 date:   2017-10-13 8:16:01 -0600
 tags: [writing, vision]
 image: '/assets/visual_hierarchy.png'
+description: A while back, I took a course on the neurobiology of sensation and perception.
+Re my research in the Language and Computation lab, I did my final review on visual object recognition.
+Here it is!
 ---

 A while back, I took a course on the neurobiology of sensation and perception.
 Re: my research in the